ctdean/versionator/README.md

 ## Description

 `versionator` is a lein plugin that generates a version number for your Clojure project.
+By default it creates version numbers that look like `0.5.54-g8081349`

-We also write a file with the _version_ and the _ref_ to a Clojure file.
+We also write the _version_ and the _ref_ to a Clojure file.
 The _version_ is the version number of the project, and the _ref_ is a reference to the underlying fully qualified version.
 By default we use `git describe` for the version number and the git sha1 for the ref, but that can be changed.

 By default we write the file as `packagename/versionator.clj`